valflrt/fencryption/README.md

 Fencryption is program to encrypt and decrypt files and full directories.
 Note that this project is at an early stage of development.

 **THERE IS ABSOLUTELY NO WARRANTY THAT THIS PROGRAM DOES NOT CONTAIN VULNERABILITIES.
-USE IT AT YOUR OWN RISK.**
+USE IT AT YOUR OWN RISK.** _I'm just making it for fun btw..._

 ## Usage